 In January of 2015 we started a Green Lake Bird and Nature Club, which meets monthly at Town Square (2nd Tuesday at 6 PM, September through May) and conducts periodic field trips.
 Anyone interested in the wonderful world of nature is welcome to attend our meetings for bird or nature-related presentations, or go on our field trips.
 Participation in the club has steadily grown, and we have an active Facebook page.
 For more information you can contact Tom Schultz at email@example.com .

-Green Lake Mayor Jon McConnell drafted and approved a resolution proclaiming International Migratory Bird Day to be April 28, 2018.
-The 2017 celebration will take place at the 2018 Green Lake Bird Festival on that date (and the evening before).
+Green Lake Mayor Jon McConnell drafted a resolution proclaiming International Migratory Bird Day to be April 28, 2018.
+This year's celebration will take place at the 2018 Green Lake Bird Festival on that date (and the evening before).
 The festival starts with a Friday evening social event at Town Square -- Birds and Brews -- and continues on Saturday morning with an early morning field trip to Sunnyside Conservancy.
 Immediately following that will be several presentations by guest speakers at Town Square.
 This will be followed by another bird presentation in the afternoon at the Caestecker Public Library in Green Lake.